cesaralbertopazo-cyber/Public-Health-Mortality-SQL/README.md

 ### What Claude did

-1. **Read the analysis in place.** Rather than re-exporting data, Claude was pointed at this GitHub repository directly and pulled `analysis.sql`, `mortality_summary.csv`, and `leading_causes.csv` from the live source — no manual copy-paste.
+1. **Read the analysis in place.** Rather than re-exporting data, Claude was pointed at this GitHub repository directly and pulled `sql/analysis.sql`, `data/mortality_summary.csv`, and `data/leading_causes.csv` from the live source — no manual copy-paste.
 2. **Recomputed every aggregate independently.** Each figure quoted in this README (average median age, total and population-adjusted premature deaths, leading cause per state) was recalculated from the raw 150-row dataset and cross-checked against the numbers stated here, catching one rounding/scope discrepancy in the original "8 of 10 states" claim (corrected above to 6 of 8 real jurisdictions — the original count included the national total and "Other Territories" rows).
 3. **Designed and built an interactive HTML dashboard** covering all six queries: a Victoria mortality trend line chart, ranked bar charts for crude rate, median age, and premature deaths (with a toggle between absolute counts and population-adjusted rates — the key insight from Queries 4–5), a leading-cause-of-death card grid per state, hover tooltips on every chart, a light/dark mode toggle, and a full data table for accessibility.
 4. **Applied a brand-constrained, accessibility-validated colour system.** The dashboard uses Australia's official national colours (Pantone 348C green, Pantone 116C gold) as its palette.
 Because the literal gold hex fails standard contrast/legibility checks as a data-fill colour, Claude derived a deepened "chart-safe" gold for bars and marks while preserving the exact Pantone hex for branding elements — then validated both the light and dark palettes against colour-vision-deficiency and contrast standards before shipping.